ppotturi/adp-aso-helm-library/README.md

 serviceBusNamespaceName: <string>         --Name of the environment specific service bus
 postgresResourceGroupName: <string>       --Name of the Postgres server resource group
 postgresServerName: <string>              --Name of the environment specific postgres server
-infraResourceGroupName: <string>          --Name of the service bus resource group
+infraResourceGroupName: <string>          --Name of the infra resource group (This is also a resource group for the Keyvault)
 keyVaultName: <string>                    --Name of the environment specific keyVaultName
 teamMIPrefix: <string>                    --Prefix used for ManageIdentity/UserAssignedIdentity resource name
 serviceName: <string>                     --Service name.
 Suffix used for ManageIdentity/UserAssignedIdentity resource name